-Our story begins in 1947 when Ron Exelby, the founder of LGSE left the RAF where he had been stationed at Leeming and started a small business repairing commercial vehicles in a small shed next to the A1, which at the time ran right through Londonderry village.
+Our story begins in 1947 when Ron Exelby, the founder of Londonderry Garage Ltd left the RAF where he had been stationed at Leeming and started a small business repairing commercial vehicles in a small shed next to the A1, which at the time ran right through Londonderry village.

 Even in the very early years, his commitment to customer care was clearly demonstrated as Ron often put up stranded lorry drivers in his own home.
 Just over ten years later, when Ron had nurtured a thriving business, disaster struck when it was destroyed by a fire.
 Undeterred, Ron simply moved across the road to what is now the current site and started his business up again whilst also adding diesel bunkering to the existing services on offer.